Nampa, Idaho: History

 Deer Flat Reservoir, an offstream irrigation storage reservoir, was constructed by the United States Bureau of Reclamation between 1906 and 1911.
 Known locally as Lake Lowell, it is surrounded by the Deer Flat National Wildlife Refuge, established in 1909 by President Theodore Roosevelt.
 The refuge is administered by the U.S. Fish and Wildlife Service.
 Lake Lowell is filled by the concrete New York Canal; the water is diverted from the Boise River a few miles below Lucky Peak Dam.

 In 1910, the Idaho State School and Hospital was built northwest of Nampa for the state's developmentally challenged population.
 It opened in 1918.
 The institution was largely self-sufficient, with a large farm staffed by the residents.
 The higher-functioning residents also cared for residents who could not care for themselves.
 The land for the farm was sold and is now golf courses (Centennial and Ridgecrest), and the residents no longer give primary care to other residents.
 The institution is modernized and remains in operation, though a few of the oldest buildings now house juvenile offenders.

 Nampa held an annual harvest festival and farmers' market from about 1908, a time of celebration and community fun.
 From this festival emerged the Snake River Stampede Rodeo in 1937, which continues to this day.
 It is one of the top 12 rodeos in the pro rodeo circuits.

 In 1913, a local congregation of the Church of the Nazarene built a small elementary school, which became to Northwest Nazarene College in 1915 and finally Northwest Nazarene University.
 As of 2025, the university has approximately 1,800 undergraduate and graduate students.

 Karcher Mall opened in 1965, the first enclosed shopping mall in the Treasure Valley.
 It was "the place to gather" for several decades until the Boise Towne Square mall was built in Boise in 1988, drawing business away.
 Karcher Mall was renamed District 208 in 2022.

 The Idaho Press-Tribune is the local newspaper for the Canyon County area.
-Since early 2009, the facility has been the contract printer for The Idaho Statesman, whose antiquated press equipment was retired and not replaced.